iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 > Bugs that mean you can't fill things out properly are frustrating.
 I spent a long time answering multiple questions it was a little unclear that I was supposed to be focusing on pre covid and that there would be a second set of questions but like many friends of mine when arriving at the questions to answer for during lockdown the software froze and I could only exit in the hope I could go back but unfortunately exiting meant I no longer had an option to finish the survey<br> :date: __2020-10-15 20:52:09__

-> Have been using for months, suddenly stopped loading.
-Have uninstalled and reinstalled but still get blank white screen.<br> :date: __2020-10-15 09:40:26__

-> I kept trying to check in but was given all the registration questions every day, not just the symptom check, which was really annoying.
-So I reinstalled the app, created a new account and it worked for one day, but now I can't even get into the app, just get a white screen.
-How is it so broken?<br> :date: __2020-10-15 09:07:27__

-> Suddenly stopped working.<br> :date: __2020-10-14 17:08:38__

-> What am I missing??
-When I click on Report Today in the main screen and I keep getting every day the same exhausting set of general health questions and have to complete my height, weight etc. Where are the questions about COVID-19 symptoms?<br> :date: __2020-10-10 11:07:41__

 #### 1-star reviews